henryhe1/space-vitae/content/about.md

 ### tech stuff

-This blog is built on [Hugo](https://gohugo.io/), an open-source static site generator written in the programminng language Go.
+This blog is built on [Hugo](https://gohugo.io/), an open-source static site generator written in the programming language Go.
 I chose a theme called [Hugo Vitae](https://github.com/dataCobra/hugo-vitae), because of its simplicity and focus on content.
 The code for this website can be found [here](https://github.com/henryhe1/space-vitae).

-The font you see is [Open Sans](https://fonts.google.com/specimen/Open+Sans).
+The font you are reading is [Open Sans](https://fonts.google.com/specimen/Open+Sans).

 If you're curious, this was what my [old website](https://henryhe.me/old-website) looked like.
-I created it in Nov 2015 after I got this (awesome) domain free for 1 year by attending my university hackathon.
+I created it in Nov 2015 after I got this (awesome) domain name free for 1 year by attending my university hackathon.

 ### contact